 20,000 cases per year are produced of Phelan Segur on average, while the production of the second wine hovers at close to 12,000 cases per vintage.
 The estate recently added a third wine, which is dominated by Cabernet Sauvignon, La Croix Bonis.

-Serving and Decanting Chateau Phelan Segur with the Best Wine, Food, Pairing Tips
+Serving Chateau Phelan Segur with the Best Wine, Food, Pairing Tips

 Château Phélan Ségur Wine Tasting Notes